 it does not utilize the vitamin K dependent factors that are in circulation.

 So what does that mean?
 Give me a second.

 Warfarin works by inhibiting the gamma carboxylation, disrupting gamma carboxylation.

 It does so by then inhibiting an enzyme called epoxide reductase.

 Now what could happen is the following: here molecularly, here’s some recent information that you wanna know.

 You can have plasma polymorphism in that enzyme called vitamin K dependent epoxide reductase complex 1,

-in other words, vitamin K, VK; O, epoxide reductase complex 1-- that’s the actual molecular protein.
+in other words vitamin K, VKO, epoxide reductase complex 1-- that’s the actual molecular protein.

 If your polymorphism in that enzyme, then maybe perhaps the warfarin may or may not be as effective

 My goodness, there's six of them total, correct?